ITN: History

 The early years of the 21st century was to prove to be a challenging period.
 The axing of News at Ten caused public outcry and ITN's viewership figures fell by 13.9% Political pressure and pressure from the media resulted in ITV bringing back a shorter 20-minute bulletin at 10 pm three nights a week.
 The programme eventually lost share to the BBC News at Ten (which launched in 2000 to capitalise on ITV's move) and ITV eventually axed the programme again in 2004 and moved the bulletin to 10:30 pm before bringing it back to 10 pm again in 2008.
 The biggest challenge came in 2001 when British Sky Broadcasting bid to supply network news to ITV as part of a consortium.
 ITN eventually succeeded and was awarded a contract extension to 2008.
 In January 2005 Sky News took over supplying bulletins to Channel 5; ITN had produced 5 News since its launch in 1997 and the contract was returned in February 2012, following a change of ownership at Channel 5.

 Previous ITN logo, used between 2006 and 2022.
-Variations of this logo has been used by ITN from the launch of colour on ITV in 1969 until 2022.
+Variations of this logo were used by ITN from the launch of colour on ITV in 1969 until 2022.

 In August 2000, ITN launched its own 24-hour news channel in the UK, broadcast on satellite, cable and digital terrestrial.
 It was 50% owned by ITN and 50% owned by NTL.
 Carlton and Granada gradually bought out the two stakes and renamed the channel the ITV News Channel.
 It closed down on 23 December 2005.
 Poor ratings in comparison to BBC News 24 and Sky News, and ITV's desire to re-use the channel's allocation on Freeview, were cited as the reasons.

 In March 2004 following its acquisition of the London News Network, a company previously owned by the now merged Carlton and Granada, ITN began producing local news bulletins for the ITV London region.
 ITN produced More4 News between 2005 and 2009.
 In 2007 it began producing Setanta Sports News; however it closed in 2009.

 Between 1996 and 2002, it also owned a share of London News Radio, which was based at ITN's Gray's Inn Road headquarters and operated the LBC and News Direct London radio stations.
 Since 5 October 1992, ITN used to operate a radio news service on behalf of Independent Radio News (IRN) but on 15 October 2008, IRN announced that Sky News Radio was to replace ITN as its main supplier from March 2009.